Alan Gornall

-Alan J Gornall (born 1960), is a male retired cyclist who competed for England.
+Alan J Gornall (born 1960), is an English retired cyclist.

 Cycling career

 He represented England and competed in the road race and won a gold medal in the road team time trial with Deno Davie, Keith Reynolds and Paul Curran, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 He was a professional from 1987-1989.

 Personal life

 His sister Linda Gornall was also an England international cyclist.